 - while the Pineapple adds it’s own sweet and Tart taste to the Juice.

 Let’s break this down a little bit.
-This lemon ginger tea is basically ginger lemonade because it’s basically lemonade with some added ingredients like pineapple; and the alliance of the Ginger, lemon/Lime, and pineapple is not only cordial but appetizing.
-If you plan on chilling this drink, it’s advisable to prepare it at least an hour, or make and refrigerate overnight so that the flavors can meld.
+This lemon ginger tea is basically ginger lemonade because it’s basically lemonade with some added ingredients like pineapple; and the alliance of the Ginger, lemon/lime, and pineapple is not only cordial but appetizing.
+If you plan on chilling this drink, it’s advisable to prepare it at least an hour ahead better still, refrigerate it overnight so that the flavors can meld.

 This super healthy Juice is very common in most West Africa where it’s more of a juice than tea.
 Something like Ginger iced tea.
 It is usually served immediately after eating any oily food to help neutralize the effects of the oil in the body.
 However, whether you serve it as an iced tea on a hot summer day or as a hot tea for a cozy winter day, the drink remains comforting, and the health benefits remain the same.

 Traditionally, Lemons are usually used in this recipe but I used both Lemon and Lime.
 Feel free to use only Lemons if that is what you have and Limes only works as well in the absence of Lemons.